jakemwood/iOSCombobox/README.md

 	[myCombo setCurrentValue:@"World"];
 	[self.view addSubview:combo];
 	```
 3. Adding from the interface builder may also be possible.
-I imagine it's as simple as adding a "view," then changing the type of the view to be JMWCombobox.
+I imagine it's as simple as adding a "view," then changing the type of the view to be iOSCombobox.
 I'll be testing that soon.
 I just wanted to get this readme written.

 ### Using with BSKeyboardControls
 If you're wanting to use this with BSKeyboardControls, you'll need to make a quick addition to their code.
 I've included the modified versions of BSKeyboardControls.h and BSKeyboardControls.m in this repository.
 Basically, in the…